anggars/personalify/README.md

 - Use depends_on in docker-compose.yml.
 - Utilize volumes for persistence and named networks so services recognize each other.
 - Migrate to Vercel for serverless deployment, eliminating container management overhead.
-- Use cloud-hosted databases (Supabase, Atlas, Upstash) instead of local containers for production.
+- Use cloud-hosted databases (Neon, Atlas, Upstash) instead of local containers for production.

 **Lessons Learned:**
 - Containerization is very powerful for isolation, but requires understanding of dependencies and lifecycle order.